SkylineCommunications/dataminer-docs/release-notes/CommunicationGateway/CommunicationGateway_1.2.0.md

 ### DotNet target version upgrade [ID_36579]

-* The module is now targeting .NET6.0 and no longer uses .NET5.0, which is out of support.
+The Communication Gateway module now targets .NET 6.0 and no longer uses .NET 5.0, which is out of support.